-- Don't put the if () statement in the Apply if field of the condition window.
+- Don't use the wrong case.
+Varnish regular expressions are case sensitive. - Don't escape forward slashes.
+Forward slashes don't need to be escaped in Varnish regular expressions. - Don't put the if () statement in the Apply if field of the condition window.
 The actual if statement is implied.
 You only need to type an evaluated expression.
+For example: req.url ~ "^/special/".
+Most problems with conditions occur in the Apply if parameter because it uses logical expressions to represent actual VCL variables that specify when a condition should be applied to a configuration object.

-For example: req.url ~ "^/special/". - Don't use the !~ (inverse regex match) to build regular expressions that exclude particular URLs.
+• Don't use the [- (inverse regex match) to build regular expressions that exclude particular URLs.
 For example, if you want to apply something to all URLs except those that start with /admin, the condition for this is req.url !~ "^/admin" and is entered in the Apply If field.
 An alternative to this expression would be !(req.url ~ "^/admin").